 Graduation activities.
 Commencement is a University ceremony; Convocation is a College ceremony.
 These are held twice annually, in the fall and spring.
-Attendance is not required but students must RSVP via MyASU if they wish to attend.
+Attendance is not required, but students must RSVP via MyASU if they wish to attend.
 In addition to Commencement and Convocation, the program holds its own Hooding Ceremony once per year in the spring.

 Policy on Summer Graduates.
-Students graduating in summer can participate in the spring Graduate Commencement and/or College Convocation if they meet the following criteria:
+Students graduating in summer are eligible to participate in ASU Graduate Commencement the following fall.
+Students graduating in summer can participate in the spring Commencement and College Convocation if they meet the following criteria:

-Internship and one other required course are the only iPOS courses left to complete during the summer semester.
-Student may be enrolled in other classes during graduation term but those classes may not be included on the iPOS.

-- 2 All other degree requirements are met: - a.
+- 1 Internship and one other required course are the only iPOS courses left to complete during the summer semester.
+Student may be enrolled in other classes during graduation term but those classes may not be included on the iPOS. - 2 All other degree requirements are met: - a.
 Comprehensive written exam must already be completed and passed by end of spring semester, OR - b.
-Thesis Defense completed successfully prior to spring graduation deadline - 3.
+Thesis Defense completed successfully prior to springgraduation deadline - 3.
 Apply for summer graduation by Graduate College's early deadline (will be announced via email to listserv) - 4.
 Must be enrolled in a minimum of 1.0 credit during the summer semester. - 5.
 Program Hooding does not have the same restrictions - a.
-All graduates for spring and the following summer and fall are permitted to participate - Students should contact MCSO and their advisor with questions about participating
+All graduates for spring and the following summer are permitted to participate - b.
+Students should contact MCSO and their advisor with questions about participating